kmlawson/china-revolutions-mo3337/99bibliography.md

 - Cai, Xiang, Rebecca E. Karl, and Xueping Zhong. *Revolution and Its Narratives: China’s Socialist Literary and Cultural Imaginaries, 1949-1966*.
 Electronic book.
 2016.
 - Calhoun, Craig. *Neither Gods nor Emperors: Students and the Struggle for Democracy in China*.
 1994.
 - Cao, Xun, Haiyan Duan, Chuyu Liu, James A. Piazza, and Yingjie Wei.
 ‘Digging the “Ethnic Violence in China” Database: The Effects of Inter-Ethnic Inequality and Natural Resources Exploitation in Xinjiang’. *China Review* 18, no. 2 (2018): 121–54.
 [Link](https://www.jstor.org/stable/26435650).
+- Chakrabarty, Bidyut, and Rajat Kumar Kujur. *Maoism in India: Reincarnation of Ultra-Left Wing Extremism in the Twenty-First Century*.
+2009.
 - Chan, Alfred.
 ‘Fabricated Secrets and Phantom Documents: The “Tiananmen Papers” and “China’s Leadership Files,” A Re-Rejoinder’, n.d.
 - Chan, Alfred L. *Mao’s Crusade: Politics and Policy Implementation in China’s Great Leap Forward*.
 2001.
 - ———. *Xi Jinping: Political Career, Governance, and Leadership, 1953-2018*.
 2022.